oarkflow/licensing/README.md

 ## How Server & Client Communicate

 1. The client derives a stable device fingerprint (hostname, OS, CPU brand, and MAC hash) and posts it with the license key to `/api/activate`.
-2. The server validates the request (API rate limit, client ban status, license quotas) before encrypting `[random 32-byte key || license JSON]` with AES-GCM using a key derived from the device fingerprint + nonce.
+2. The server validates the request (API rate limit, client ban status, license quotas) before encrypting `[random 32-byte transport key || license JSON]` with AES-GCM using a key derived from the device fingerprint + nonce.
 3. The ciphertext is signed by the TPM key and returned together with the PEM-encoded public key and expiration metadata.
-4. The client verifies the signature, derives the same transport key, decrypts the payload, and stores it locally.
+4. The client verifies the signature, derives the same transport key, decrypts the payload, persists it, and caches the transport key for future HTTPS payload encryption.
+5. Subsequent client requests and server responses are re-encrypted with that cached transport key (and identify themselves via headers) so plaintext never crosses process boundaries even if TLS terminates upstream.
-5. Every launch replays those checks, enforces file permissions, and prints detailed device + activation telemetry.
+6. Every launch replays those checks, enforces file permissions, and prints detailed device + activation telemetry.

 ## Tamper-Resistance Guidelines